 Young boy working on the computer (photo: M. Mägi)

-The Hungarian government has approved legislation to improve the life of children, but there is a lack of resources and qualified professionals to carry through these reforms.
+The Hungarian government has approved legislation to improve the life of children, but there is often a lack of resources and qualified professionals to carry through these reforms.
 Reports from local agencies conclude that vulnerable families are not given enough economic or psychological support to care for their children.

 The government has taken measures to protect the rights of children who are taken into care.
 For example, it has built modern small-scale homes which are closer to the families of origin.
 However, children with disabilities who are taken into care are still placed in big institutions.